Poch: Poch (modern)

 The modern rules reproduced below are based on the description at pagat.com which, in turn, reflects the typical rules supplied with the game and in books.
 The board used is of the modern circular type with eight 'scoops' around the outside and one in the centre.

 Overview

 Poch is a family game for 3 to 6 people using a pack of 32 French or German-suited playing cards.
 If 5 or 6 play, a pack of 52 playing cards is recommended.
-Also needed is a Poch board (Pochbrett) with 9 compartments or pools into which are placed stakes for the Ace, King, Queen, Jack, Ten, Mariage (King + Queen), Sequence (7 + 8 + 9), Poch (Joker) and Pinke (centre pot, pronounced "pinker").
+Also needed is a Poch board (Pochbrett) with 9 compartments or pools into which are placed stakes for the Ace, King, Queen, Jack, Ten, Marriage (King + Queen), Sequence (7 + 8 + 9), Poch (Joker) and Pinke (centre pot, pronounced "pinker").
 Deal, vying and play are clockwise.

 Preliminaries

 Before the start of the game, the board is dressed in that each player antes one chip to each of the nine.
 The Pochen receives additional stakes during the 2nd phase and the Pinke is won in the 3rd phase along with any direct payments for cards left in the losing players' hands.
 The dealer shuffles the cards, offers to the right for cutting, deals out all the cards bar the last one which belongs to no-one but is turned face up to determine the trump suit.